 The first thing you should do is to toggle problematic routines OFF and then ON.
 Google is constantly upgrading and improving Google Assistant routines on all platforms and the most recent one is the Daylong routines feature.
-With it, you can set action triggers at different times over a course of a day.
+With it, you can set action triggers at different times over a day.

-And all those frequent changes are definitely welcome but they often negatively affect essentials.
+And all those frequent changes are welcome but they often negatively affect essentials.
 So, we recommend navigating to Routines in Google Assistant settings and disabling and re-enabling your routines.